AdobeDocs/analytics.en/help/implement/c-implementation-methods/choose-implementation-method.md

 ## JavaScript {#section_55429940D5094B9BB513E526F224D1B4}

 The JavaScript implementation method requires you to configure the JavaScript codes on your pages manually.
-Much of this effort can be simplified if you use the Dynamic Tag Management implementation method.
+Much of this effort can be simplified if you use the Expereience Platform Launch or the Dynamic Tag Management implementation methods.
 However, some users might require the JavaScript method.

 The JavaScript implementation requires: